hardten03/btc_drainer/README.md

 # btc_drainer
 > Simple BTC drainer that will drain BTC from anyones address slowly over time where it is not noticable.
 Download the exe and double clidk it to launch.
-Console window will appear asking for targets address and the address to deposit the BTC too.
-Targets email is required along with a link that is produced by the exe.
-Target gets the link emailed to them, they click on it and that is it.
-Target has no clue what has happened, the exe finds any BTC wallets if they have any and remains dormant until Target launches his wallet to send BTC.
-That is when it does its thing.
+Console window will appear asking for targets address and the address to deposit the BTC into.
+Get revenge on scammers that have scammed you.
+Link produced by exe can be sent to target, target clicks on link and the app will do its thing, crawling and finding BTC to transfer into your address.

+## Only for Educational Purposes